Electric Vehicle Incentives

 State Incentives

-Depending on your state, utility and jurisdiction various incentives and initiatives related to alternative fuels and vehicles, advanced technologies, or air quality may be available.
-Below outlines a few but to learn more about what you might qualify for please click here.
+Depending on your state, utility, and jurisdiction, various incentives and initiatives related to alternative fuels and vehicles, advanced technologies, or air quality may be available.
+Below are a few, but to learn more about what you might qualify for, please click here.

 PSE&G Incentive – PSE&G’s Clean Energy Future – Electric Vehicle (EV) Program received approval to invest millions to build out New Jersey’s EV charging infrastructure, which will have customer and societal benefits.
 It will also put the state on track to become a front-runner in transportation electrification.
 The EV program is designed to support the deployment of EV chargers across a wide range of customers and sectors.
 What that means for you is that you will receive a $1,500 rebate for the installation of a Level 2 charger, further offsetting its cost!
 Learn more.